Dear Premier Doug Ford,

 I am very concerned about the recent undemocratic by-law changes the OMA has approved: physicians should have every right to elect all of their representatives in an open democratic process.
 Recent measures being undertaken by the OMA to muzzle and silence Ontario's doctors are appalling; freedom of speech must be protected.
 I am deeply concerned about the ongoing cuts to my healthcare.
 I want my doctor to be able to speak freely without fear to be able to advocate for me, their profession and our healthcare system.
 I want my doctor to be able to speak freely to protect the healthcare of Ontario's 14 million patients.
 All measures must be taken to protect the free speech of our province's doctors.

-I call on the Government of Ontario to undertake a fully independent forensic review of the OMA overseen by a retired judge of the Ontario Court of Appeal or the Ontario Superior Court of Justice related to the actions taken by the OMA over the past six years as it relates to its stated purposes and objects, specifically addressing the:
+I call on the Government of Ontario to immediately repeal the OMA Dues Act and undertake a fully independent forensic review of the OMA overseen by a retired judge of the Ontario Court of Appeal or the Ontario Superior Court of Justice related to the actions taken by the OMA over the past six years as it relates to its stated purposes and objects, specifically addressing the:

 Concerned Ontario Patient